Cloud cost management

 Google Cloud provides general compute services through Compute Engine virtual machines (VMs).
 Google additionally provides services that are built on top of these VMs such as Vertex AI Notebook Instances and Cloud Dataproc.

-Workbench enables users to access compute services through cloud environments and workflows.
+Workbench enables users to access compute services through apps and workflows.

 Compute resource costs

-For cloud environments and workflow VMs, charges are generated for the allocation of resources.
+For apps and workflow VMs, charges are generated for the allocation of resources.
 The most expensive compute resources are (in order):

 The scale is significant.
 GPUs are much more expensive than CPUs, which are much more expensive than memory, which is much more expensive than disk storage.
-Charges for the cloud environment are calculated to the second (with a 1-minute minimum).
-For a detailed understanding of cloud environment costs see the VM Instance Pricing documentation.
+Charges for the app are calculated to the second (with a 1-minute minimum).
+For a detailed understanding of app costs see the VM Instance Pricing documentation.
 You can also use the Google Cloud Pricing Calculator.

-Unlike Cloud Storage, compute resources on Google Cloud are “pay for what you allocate,” rather than “pay for what you use.”
-Thus, if you have a cloud environment created, running, but sitting idle, you will incur charges for those resources.
+Unlike Cloud Storage, compute resources on Google Cloud are "pay for what you allocate," rather than "pay for what you use."
+Thus, if you have an app created, running, but sitting idle, you will incur charges for those resources.
 Similarly, using the CPUs at 100% incurs no additional costs.

 Controlling costs